The Land

 Evolution of Unit Concepts

-In September of 2024, just as we were prepared to proceed by asking our civil engineer to prepare the design package for a permit application, we became aware the Pierce County was undergoing a 10-year update to it’s comprehensive plan due on Dec 31st.
+In September of 2024, just as we were prepared to proceed by asking our civil engineer to prepare the design package for a permit application for a 16 units arranged as 8 duplexes on the 4 acre parcel, we became aware the Pierce County was undergoing a 10-year update to it’s comprehensive plan due on Dec 31st, 2024.
 For an anxious few months it looked like our zoning would be cut in half in the new comp plan, only allowing 2 units per acre!
 (In late December, days before the plan was to be submitted, the county approved our amendment which restored our original 4 unit/acre zoning.
 YAY!)

 The unexpected zoning challenge encouraged us to consider alternate schemes for housing 48 bedrooms which involved more and more sharing in the units.
 Below are concepts we developed showing sixteen 3 bedroom units, twelve 4 bedroom units, and eight 6 bedroom units.
 Note that the percentage of ‘tiny home’ bedrooms grows as the unit count shrinks.
 An unexpected side benefit was the realization that fewer units engenders fewer costly unit-based county fees…